 Ofsted’s Deputy Chief Inspector, John Goldup said:

-Over the last four years Ofsted has reported in detail on Cafcass’ performance across the country, and it is encouraging that service delivery has improved significantly over that time.
+Over the last 4 years, Ofsted has reported in detail on Cafcass’ performance across the country, and it is encouraging that service delivery has improved significantly over that time.
 Our new, more streamlined inspection framework will focus on ensuring that improvement is sustained at the national strategic level and on the ground.

 We want inspection to make sure that the best possible outcomes are achieved for children who are subject to family court proceedings, often at a very difficult point in their young lives.
 We welcome the widest possible range of responses to this consultation from anyone who has an interest in or expertise relating to the Cafcass role in the family court, including critically of course parents, children and young people.

 The consultation proposes that judgements will be made on:

 - the effectiveness with which Cafcass safeguards and promotes the welfare of children